 The type of mesothelioma you have can make a big difference in treatment.
 Cell type also plays a big part in your life expectancy.
-Mesothelioma cells develop in different ways.
-Some types divide and spread through the body quickly, while others spread slowly.
+Mesothelioma cells develop in different ways, with some types dividing and spreading through the body quickly, and others more slowly.
 Slower moving cancer cells mean a longer life.
 They are also more treatable.

 The three mesothelioma cell types are:

 Most veterans with mesothelioma are diagnosed with epithelioid cell type.
 This cell type comes with the best prognosis.
 If you have a more rare type, there are Mesothelioma Specialists in the VA and private hospitals across the country who can help.

 Epithelioid mesothelioma is the most common type of mesothelioma.
-It makes up about 50-70 percent of all cases.
+It makes up about 50-70% of all cases.

 Epithelioid mesothelioma comes with a better survival rate than other cell types.
-This type of mesothelioma has also had the most research done on it.
-So there is a better understanding of what kind of treatment works best.
+This type of mesothelioma has also had the most research done on it, so there is a better understanding of what kind of treatment is the most effective.

 Cell Description and Behavior: